-The idea struck to turn it into an upcycled farmhouse tray when I looked at it stored upside down in my workshop.
-Tray because it love functional decor, and farmhouse because it’s one of my favorite styles.
+Then, the idea struck to turn it into an upcycled farmhouse tray when I looked at it stored upside down in my workshop.
+Tray because it’s functional decor, and farmhouse because it’s one of my favorite styles.
 You could totally go retro funk with it or even cutesy cottage too.

 For those of you who prefer video, I created a demo at the bottom of this post of how I recreated this broken table.

 First, I removed the legs and set those aside.
 They will be getting a new life too. woot!
 And, since I obviously wasn’t smitten with the green paint peeking out from the rusted white, I sanded it down with my sander.

 Next, I set up my spray shelter and turn table to get ready to have some spray paint fun.
 Since my table top had rust that I didn’t want to peek through, I used an automotive primer shown below.
 This is also the other materials I’ll be using too: E6000 nuts & bolts, rubber feet, and two handles.

 What is more, after one coat of primer and letting it cure, I used two coats of this High Performance Spray Enamel.
 I knew this tray would be seeing much use, and I wanted it to last.